strvcom/atlas.js/tutorials/writing-services.md

 A Service is a self-contained component which interacts with some kind of remote/foreign interface.
 A Database library is a component, an HTTP interface for a particular API may be considered a service.
 Even the file system may be considered a service, really, although writing a service for that would probably be useless.

+Some common traits of a service:

+- They are self-contained (they only need their own configuration to work)
+- They do not interact with other components
+- Other components (actions, hooks) interact with the service, instead
+- They keep some kind of persistent connection open to some remote place (websockets, raw TCP etc.)

 ## Structure of a service

 A service must implement some functionality to work correctly within the framework.
 Here is a bare class which implements all of them, with documentation and examples.